-- 1. Even though the library director is an employee of the Village of Morrill the library board shall be involved in the selection, appointment, and when necessary for valid reasons, the dismissal of the director of the library. - 2.
-The library board shall provide an effective orientation for new directors to assure that the director understands a) the policies and processes related to the daily operation of the library, b) reporting and budgetary requirements that assure accountability and compliance with the law, c) the expectations of the board in regard to administrative processes and protocol, particularly as they relate to conducting effective and efficient board meetings, and d) rules and requirements for state certification and any assistance which is provided by the library to acquire and maintain appropriate certification. - 3.
-The library board shall conduct annual appraisals of the library director's performance, at which time personal and management goals can be discussed and negotiated. - 4.
+- 1. Even though the library director is an employee of the Village of Morrill the library board shall be involved in the selection, appointment, and when necessary for valid reasons, the dismissal of the director of the library, with the Village of Morrill board of Trustees approval. - 2.
+The library board shall provide an effective orientation for new directors to assure that the director understands

+- a. the policies and processes related to the daily operation of the library, - b. reporting and budgetary requirements that assure accountability and compliance with the law - c.
+The expectations of the board in regard to administrative processes and protocol, particularly as they relate to conducting effective and efficient board meetings. - d.
+Rules and requirements for state certification and any assistance which is provided by the library to acquire and maintain appropriate certification. - 3.
 The library wants each employee to be successful in his/her job and will work with employees to eliminate deficiencies.
-While notice of intent to terminate can be expected, the Morrill Public Library reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct. - 5.
-Public Library reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct. - 6.
+While notice of intent to terminate can be expected, the Morrill Public Library reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct. - 4.
+Public Library reserves the right to dismiss an employee without notice in cases involving theft, drug or alcohol abuse, criminal activity, or in instances of significant misconduct. - 5.
 A library employee wishing to resign or retire from employment must notify the director or the library board as soon as practicable.
 The library requests a minimum notice of two weeks.
-For the library director a notice of at least one month is preferred. - 7.
+For the library director a notice of at least one month is preferred. - 6.
 It is the policy of the Morrill Public Library to provide an equal employment opportunity for all qualified persons.
 Equal employment opportunity shall be according to the provisions of State and Federal laws and regulations.
-All paid employee staff are governed under the Village of Morrill employee policies as stated in the Village of Morrill Personnel Manual. - 8.
+All paid employee staff are governed under the Village of Morrill employee policies as stated in the Village of Morrill Personnel Manual. - 7.
 In compliance with the Drug-Free Workplace Act of 1988, the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited while performing work for the Morrill Public Library, whether that work is carried out in the workplace building or not, All employees shall abide, as a condition of employment, by the terms of this notice and shall notify the library director or board within five (5) days of any criminal drug statute conviction for a violation occurring in the workplace.
 Failure to comply with the above requirements shall be grounds for appropriate personnel action against such employee up to and including termination, or such employee may be required to satisfactorily participate in a drug abuse assistance or rehabilitation program.